birmansahil/learning-go/readme.md

 Variables declared inside an if short statement are also available inside any else blocks.

+**Switch**
+A switch statement is a shorter way to write a sequence of if-else statements.
+You do not need to add a break after each statement, it automatically adds it.

+**Switch evaluation order**
+Switch cases evaluate cases from top to bottom, stopping when a case succeeds.

+Switch without a condition is the same as switch true.
+This can be used to write long if-then-else chains.

+**Defer**
+A defer statement defers the execution of a function until the surrounding function returns.
+The deferred call’s arguments are evaluated immediately, but the function call is not executed until the surrounding function returns.

 **Others**

 %T - Shows the type of the variable